Overview of Project Steps

-You want to start with a new project in Metamaze?
 Below we give a high-level overview of the different steps you need to take to get your project up and running.
-We start with how to get your project from zero to production and end with how to maintain a succesful project.
+We start with how to get your project from zero to production and end with how to maintain a successful project.

-Upload Training Data.
+- 4.upload-documents-in-training.
 We recommend uploading at least 500 documents from the start.
-You don't need to annotate all of them immediately, Metamaze will select automatically which ones are useful to annotate and add them to the suggested annotation tasks.
+You don't need to annotate all of them immediately, Metamaze will automatically select which ones are useful to annotate and add them to the suggested annotation tasks.

 After your first model training, you are able to use the suggested tasks in the task module where Metamaze uses automatic misannotation and active learning to further improve your model.
 Active learning is used to select which documents contain the most value to add to the model so you don't waste time annotating documents that are already well supported.

-Created suggested annotation task for training data, see Quality control of training data.
+- 2.Create suggested annotation task for training data, see Tasks.
 We recommend retraining the model after you have added about 50 new documents.
 That way, the model recalculates which are the optimal selected documents to add next.

 To make sure your automation rate stays high and improves over time, it's important to maintain the models you have trained by making them learn from corrections.